nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 **A**: Sorry but we do not support the function to edit a list directly.
 But you can remove a unwanted data from a list and insert a new data again.

+**Q3**: I have accidentally mark an uncompolished goal as achieved.
+Could I change the achievement?

+**A**: Sorry but we do not allow user to modify achievement list.
+If you really want to destory a false record, then you must remove all the achievements and start a new save file.
+One way of doing this is to delete the file achievement.txt under the folder "data" in your jar file repository.

 ## Command Summary

 * Log an exercise `log MONTH DAY EXERCISE_NAME CALORIES_BURNED`